redbadger/website-honestly/README.md

 the `site/` directory.
 It's mostly React components and CSS modules.

-The same React app in the `site/` directory is used on the front end for interactive features such as the "Contact Us" form.
+The same React app in the `site/` directory is used on the front end for interactive features such as the "Sign Up" form.
 The entry point for the front end Javascript can be found in the `client/` directory.

 The content for the site is (will be) pulled from the [Badger Brain][bb] GraphQL